k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 ### Multi Secrets Management Service Systems

 There may be various systems that provide Secrets Management services for your organization, where data resource credentials are set across different providers.
-In such cases, Fabric is required to access each one of them to obtain the secrets.
+In such case, Fabric is required to access each one of them to obtain the secrets.

 To use it: